nbuechler/ample-affect-exhibit/README.md

 # ample-affect-exhibit
 A user interface, comprising data visualizations and analytics, to show data that is created from affects - specifically natural language

+# A motto
+For this kind of project, it is vital that we at least attempt to try.
+This project is one where the primary goal is to provide a set of social measurement tools.
+Additionally, the hope is to radically improve the understanding humanity has of the social problems it faces in its near and distant futures.

 # About the project
 #### Affect
 Affect is the measurable observation of an emotion.